EV fleet management gets another venture-backed contender as Electriphi raises $3.5 million – TechCrunch

 Electriphi, a provider of charging management and fleet monitoring software for electric vehicles, has joined the scrum of startups looking to provide services to the growing number of electric vehicle fleets in the U.S.

-The San Francisco-based company has just raised $3.5 million in seed funding from investors including Wireframe Ventures, the Urban Innovation Fund, and Blackhorn Ventures.
+The San Francisco-based company has just raised $3.5 million in seed funding from investors, including Wireframe Ventures, the Urban Innovation Fund and Blackhorn Ventures.
 Lemnos Labs and Acario Innovation also participated in the round.

 Electriphi’s pitch has resonated with school districts.
 It counts the Twin Rivers Unified School District in Sacramento, Calif. as one of its benchmark customers.